gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/User_Guide.md

 - [References & Appendices](./References_Appendices.md)

 ## 1. System Features Overview

+### Accessibility & Safety Information
+- The dashboard and documentation use high-contrast colors and large fonts for readability.
+- All visuals and diagrams include descriptive alt text.
+- The system is designed for safe installation and operation.
+Follow all electrical and mounting instructions to avoid injury.

 The Raspberry Pi 5 Edge ML Traffic Monitoring System provides real-time vehicle detection, speed measurement, and traffic analytics at the edge.
 The system is designed for ease of use, reliability, and actionable insights for traffic monitoring and management.